-If Drs.
-Jesin or Lytle suspects that you have an oral pathology, he may perform a biopsy.
+If Dr. Jesin suspects that you have an oral pathology, he may perform a biopsy.
 An oral biopsy is a small sample of oral tissue that is removed by the oral surgeon and sent off to a lab for a diagnosis.
 Once there’s a diagnosis, they will recommend a treatment plan.
 He will go over everything with you in detail, answer any questions you may have, and work with you to develop the very best plan to get your mouth back to health.

 Signs and Symptoms of Oral Pathologies